thansen0/twitter-to-mongodb/readme.md

 # Multithreaded tweet dump into MongoDB

-This is a short script that will download the most recent 3200 tweets from a user (the max the twitter api allows) and inserts it into a mongodb database.
+This is a short script that will download the most recent 3200 tweets from a user (the max the twitter api allows) and inserts it into a mongodb database using the [cursor API](https://docs.tweepy.org/en/latest/v1_pagination.html#tweepy.Cursor).

 ## Setup